codeplaysoftware/standards-proposals/tied-buffer/index.md

 ## Overview

-This proposal aims to define an interface for specialising the buffer class whilst still allowing buffers of different types to be soted in a generic container, via the use of buffer tags and a common base class.
+This proposal aims to define an interface for specialising the buffer class whilst still allowing buffers of different types to be stored in a generic container, via the use of buffer tags.

 ## Versions